 My dossier ended up being 60+ pages (I’m not really sure on the exact count but that’s what I’m estimating based on multiple copies I’ve made of the whole thing at the Office Depot down the street).
 Something that wasn’t so great about this visa was that I had to be back in the US to apply for it.
 That meant an expensive ticket for two 5 minute long meetings at the Houston consulate, the first to drop off my application, and the second to pick up my 3 month “starter” visa, to be renewed upon arrival in France.
 On top of that, I had to drive five hours to get to Houston from Dallas for these meetings.
 (Thanks little sister for driving my jetlagged-self the day after I arrived!)

 The whole review process took about a month.
 I had a little delay because there was a little confusion on one of my professional goals that we had to clear up.
 After that, there was more paperwork in France that I’m currently working through with my lawyer.
-A meeting to the prefecture to set an appointment up to get my carte de sejour was the first step, followed by signing up my business on URSSAF which also meant opting into the tax and medical system.
+A meeting to the prefecture to set an appointment up to get my carte de sejour was the first step, followed by signing up my business on URSSAF which also meant opting into the IRS tax relief and medical system.
 This week I have my meeting with the prefecture and my lawyer has said it’s going to be one of those catch 22 things where I show up and they say you don’t have the documents, and I say yup, and they give me another appointment.
 The catch 22 part comes in because they actually gave me the appointment too quickly (crazy right?!) so all those documents they need in order to approve me in the system, don’t actually have time to arrive in the mail before I have my meeting.

 fun.
 Croises les doigts!